raoul2000/js-playground/example-scraper/miner/README.md

 - the first argument is the place to digg (here a simple URL)
 - the second is the extraction plan (here a simple jquery-like selector)

-At last, you may have noticed that when you ask Bob to work, he gives you back the *promise* that he will do his best, and noting more (because you never know).
-If no problem occured, the promise will be resolved with the data extracted by Bob, otherwise the promise will be rejeced with an error describing the problem.
+At last, you may have noticed that when you ask Bob to work, he gives you back the *promise* that he will do his best, and nothing more (because you never know).
+If no problem occurs, the promise will be resolved with the data extracted by Bob, otherwise the promise will be rejeced with an error describing the problem.

 Now you know Bob.